-199 SS.
-550 155 2222 Add dd Why is it Important? helps your make a vivid picture/movies in their hind leaves your contract of the cont.
-How about it it help the reader step inside the story t experience it for themselved it helps the reader better understand the characters dialogue that is connected to the operating attim right away & marked at the story operation their to keep of the story operation their to keep of the story operation operation their to keep Narrative Noticings Chart Name It!
-Show, don't Jell knock out conclusion First Person point of view Dialogue Interesting Lead - Attention Orabher Priserie - A C C C C Notice It! very detailed description of the characters Strong ending - powerful ending "When I was USING First in 5th grade Derson pronouns & In Sth grade person pronouns & I was famous, telling the stary troin I used to the author's perspective our Parpa is speaking - uses quotation the dialogue that is an arrived to the of the start Text Example " shiny Sunday shoes w/out sucks bald antkles red."
-"I I think if my own Papa died what would I do" "When I was in 5th grade I was famousy I used to " Where's your " u T'm hungu my brother yelped.
-STO S 1 ST TR
+SISS S Narrative Noticings Chart Why is it Important? helps your make a vivid picture/movies in their mind reader amozed so that they cont.
+Thinking about it it help the reader step inside the story t experience it for themselves it helps the reader better understand the characters dialogue that is Lead - arrabs your readers of the start with the orders at the start of the sta Narrative Noticings Chart Name It!
+Show, don't Knock out conclusion First Person point of view Dialogue Interesting Lead - Alternian Orabber Narrativ Notice It! very detailed description of the characters strong ending - powerful ending When I was Using first pronouns of I was famous, telling the story from I used to The author's perspective. our Papa is speaking - 45c quotation the dialogue that is structed to the or the start Text Example w Shing Sunday shoes wout shoes would sucks bald ankles red."
+"I think if my own Papa died what would I do" "When I was in 5th grade I was famous," I used to 444 27413 2019191